Don't let your healthcare resume fall to the bottom of the pile.

 Do you need an academic resume for nursing?

-You only need an academic resume if you are looking to apply your skills in an academic setting, such as teaching at a college.
+You only need an academic CV or resume if you are looking to apply your skills in an academic setting, such as teaching at a college.
 Nurses who are looking to continue their career in patient-facing roles should lean toward the traditional business resume.

 No matter which resume format you select, be sure to list all your certifications and credentials.
 Spell out each one, include the abbreviation, list the credential in the body, and don't forget the license or certificate number and its expiration date.
 Employers often use this section to quickly sort candidates, and you want to demonstrate that you have all the licenses necessary to start immediately.